 Saturated fat is a type of dietary fat.
 It is one of the unhealthy fats, along with trans fat.
 These fats are most often solid at room temperature.
 Foods like butter, palm and coconut oils, cheese, and red meat have high amounts of saturated fat.

 Too much saturated fat in your diet can lead to heart disease and other health problems.

 How Saturated Fats Affect Your Health

 Saturated fats are bad for your health in several ways:

 Heart disease risk.
 Your body needs healthy fats for energy and other functions.
 But too much saturated fat can cause cholesterol to build up in your arteries (blood vessels).
-Saturated fats raise your LDL, or bad, cholesterol.
+Saturated fats raise your LDL (bad) cholesterol.
 High LDL cholesterol increases your risk for heart disease and stroke.

 Weight gain.
 Many high-fat foods such as pizza, baked goods, and fried foods have a lot of saturated fat.
-Eating too much fat can cause you to gain weight.
+Eating too much fat can add extra calories to your diet and cause you to gain weight.
 All fats contain 9 calories per gram of fat.
 This is more than twice the amount found in carbohydrates and protein.

 How Much you can Eat